AllStarLink/ASL3-Manual/docs/user-guide/install.md

 These instructions are for installing ASL on various computer systems.

-You’re going to start off by installing a new Debian OS on your Raspberry Pi, PC computer, or virtual machine.
+You’re going to start off by installing a new Debian OS on your PC computer, or virtual machine.
+For the Raspberry Pi there is an image with the OS, Allmon3 and Cockpit.
 You probably don't want to install a production system right away.
 Give yourself some time to test that everything works as you'd expect.

 Note: if you have installed an earlier version of ASL you need to know that ASL3 has many changes and that there's a bit of a learning curve.
-You will want to read the what's new page so you know what you're getting to.
+If you've not already read the [Users Guide](/user-guide/) now would be a good time so you know what you're getting to.

 ## Raspberry Pi